mbozis/OAI_5G_scripts/README.md

 **Change the file oai_db2.sql  found in oai-cn5g-fed/docker-compose/database folder to be in line with the different UE sim settings  and save the file with the same name**

 **To start CN v1.51 with different PLMN setting you should specify it using the argument -p .
 For example ./5gcn -d -v 1 -p 1 for PLMN 00101.
-CN v2.0.1 can support multiple PLMNs so if you make the above changes to yaml and sql files you can start CN supporting all configured PLMNs without using -p argument in 5gcn script.
+CN v2.1.0 can support multiple PLMNs so if you make the above changes to yaml and sql files you can start CN supporting all configured PLMNs without using -p argument in 5gcn script.
 For example ./5gcn -d -v 2**

-To change the attenuation parameter for tx and rx use **./setrf -t** or **./setrf -r** respectively.
+To change the attenuation parameter for tx and rx use **./gnbconfig -t** or **./gnbconfig -r** respectively.
 You may find this useful for example when you want to switch from RF cables to OTA transmission.
-You may also want to switch between external and internal source for your SDR device using **-e** or **-i** arguments with **setrf**.
-The configuration made with **setrf** script is done in all configuration files and for both PLMN options.
+You may also want to switch between external and internal source for your SDR device using **-e** or **-i** arguments with **gnbconfig**.
+The configuration made with **gnbconfig** script is done in all configuration files and for all PLMN options.
+When you make changes to host ips or switch from core network v 1.5.1 to v 2.1.0 you need to run **gnbconfig -a** to reconfigure the ip addresses in gnbconfig.ini file and conf files in tje folder configuration.

-Finally if you to make changes to a configuration file for a specific scenario use **./gnbconfig** script.
+Finally if you to make changes to a configuration file for a specific scenario use **./gnbconfig -s <scenario number>** script.

 **./oaitest**